-How Your Doctor Decides on Your Treatment for Acute Myeloid Leukemia
+How Your Doctor Decides on Your Treatment Options for Acute Myeloid Leukemia (AML)

 Researchers continue to find new treatment methods for acute myeloid leukemia (AML).
 People with this cancer now have more hope for survival than ever before.